-- -Travel, cultural values, history (e.g., talk-write, free-writing, etc.) - for/against travel to a particular place, posting on facebook, nuclear energy, school uniforms, university entrance exams, capital punishment, space exploration, learning English in elementary school, etc. - All vocabulary used for the "classification paragraph" and the "comparison-contrast paragraphs may be used for this paragraph, too, as well as the following vocabulary words, too.
+-Travel, cultural values, history (e.g., talk-write, free-writing, etc.)

+All vocabulary introduced earlier for the "classification paragraph" and the "comparison-contrast" paragraphs may be used for this paragraph, too, as well as the following vocabulary words, too.

-Grammar: (p.31) Future with be going to and will; ie. going to relax, will watch; (p.33) Modals for necessity, suggestion - have to, must, ought, should
+Grammar: 3# Future with be going to and will; ie. going to relax, will watch; (p.31) Modals for necessity, suggestion - have to, must, ought, should (p.33)

-Vocabulary: (p.32) ATM card, backpack, carry-on bag, cash, credit card, first-aid kit, hiking boots, medication, passport, plane tickets, sandals, student ID, suitcase, swimsuit, vaccination
+Vocabulary: 4# Word Power: ATM card, backpack, carry-on bag, cash, credit card, first-aid kit, hiking boots, medication, passport, plane tickets, sandals, student ID, suitcase, swimsuit, vaccination (p.32)